Time to find the bed of your dreams?

-Mattresses always have a cover designed to be tough and tear resistant, this is called ticking.
-Better quality mattresses use cloths that are woven or knitted in high-end viscose or cotton yarns, but cheaper cloths in polyester or polypropylene are often printed too.
-Various special qualities can also be applied to ticking with options including anti-dust or anti-allergy characteristics built in.
+Mattresses always have a cover that’s designed to be tough and tear resistant; this is called ticking.
+Better quality mattresses use cloths that are woven or knitted in high-end viscose or cotton yarns, but cheaper cloths in polyester or polypropylene are often printed, too.
+Various special qualities can also be applied to ticking with options, including built-in anti-dust or anti-allergy characteristics.

 There are three main types of spring interior mattresses: